-The radiological evaluation cell (CER) consists of experts of the Radiation Protection Department (DRP) and of the Rescue Services Agency (ASS).
-The missions of the CER are to monitor and assess the radiological situation, to propose protective and other response actions to the CC and to prepare for hosting international assistance.
+The radiological evaluation cell (CER) consists of experts of the DRP and the CGDIS.
+The missions of the CER are to monitor and assess the radiological situation, to propose protective and other response actions to the CC.

 There is no nuclear installation in Luxembourg.
 Through a bilateral agreement, the licensee of the closest foreign NPP has committed to inform the DRP without delay of any event fulfilling defined criteria.